vmware/vic/doc/user_doc/vic_admin/delete_vch_options.md

 - If you do not specify `force` and the virtual container host contains running container VMs, the deletion fails with a warning.
 - If you do not specify `force` and the virtual container host has volume stores, the deletion of the virtual container host succeeds without deleting the volume stores.
 The list of volume stores appears in the `vic-machine delete` success message for reference and optional manual removal.

+If your vSphere environment uses untrusted, self-signed certificates, you can use the `--force` option to delete a virtual container host without providing the thumbprint of the vCenter Server or ESXi host in the `thumbprint` option.

 <pre>--force</pre>